Queen Alexandra's Mounted Rifles: History

 A year later the unit regained the title of Queen Alexandra's Mounted Rifles, Royal New Zealand Armoured Corps.
 From 1994 until 2002 most members of the regiment gained operational experience operating M113A1 armoured vehicles in Bosnia-Herzegovina and East Timor.
 Many other officers and soldiers also crewed British armoured vehicles with British Army regiments in Bosnia-Herzegovina.
 Over this prolonged period, the regiment sustained a higher operational tempo than any other unit of the New Zealand Army.
 In 2004, the unit downsized to a squadron, began re-equipping with the NZLAV, a version of the LAV III armoured vehicle especially developed for the New Zealand Army.
 In 2005 the unit moved to Burnham Military Camp.

 In December 2011, Queen Alexandra's Mounted Rifles was formally re-formed as a regiment from its previous squadron size, with the sub-unit formally known as QAMR being dubbed NZ Scottish (NZ Scots) Squadron.

 A wide range of armoured vehicles have been used by the unit.
 These include the Valentine tank, Stuart tank, Daimler Dingo Scout Car, Ferret Armoured Car, Centurion tank, M41 Walker Bulldog, FV101 Scorpion light tank, and M113A1 armoured personnel carriers.

-Queen Alexandra's Mounted Rifles is the oldest serving Regular Force unit of the New Zealand Army.
+In December 2025 as a result of a review by Army Chief, Major General Rose King, the Queen Alexandra's Mounted Rifles became a sub-unit of 1st Battalion, Royal New Zealand Infantry Regiment.